-The table above indicates that in the fiscal year 2020/21, there were eighty-eight (88) contracts that were affected by the NNI Regulations.
-This means that eighty-eight (88) contracts would have been awarded to different contractors if not for the NNI Regulations.
-The additional cost of the policy to the GN in 2020/21 was \$1,100,590.
+The table above indicates that in the fiscal year 2021/22, there were thirty-nine (39) contracts that were affected by the NNI Regulations.
+This means that thirty-nine (39) contracts would have been awarded to different contractors if not for the NNI Regulations.
+The 39 contracts is composed of 35 contracts for goods, 2 air charters and 2 service contracts.
+Typically, most contracts awarded due to the impact of the NNI Regulations are for goods.
+The additional cost of the policy to the GN in 2021/22 was \$224,851.
 The additional cost represents the additional cost to the GN given that contracts are not awarded to the lowest bid but to the lowest bid after bid adjustments and other NNI Regulations outcomes are applied.
 In 2009/10 and in 2016/17 there were large construction contracts that fell into this category.
 When construction contracts are awarded due to the NNI Regulations, the additional cost to the GN is higher by comparison.
 The NNI Award volume of ninety-eight (98) contracts represents an all time high since the tracking of this report.
 It is important to note that the NNI Regulations changed in the 2017/18 fiscal year.
 It is possible that the impact of the Revised Regulations may only now be hitting the marketplace.
 We will continue to track this trend in NNI Awards.

-For the twelve (12) years of this analysis, on average, only 3% of the contract awards are the direct result of the NNI Regulations.
+For the thirteen (13) years of this analysis, on average, only 3% of the contract awards are the direct result of the NNI Regulations.